 I knew I would recover

 I recovered.
-And a few months later I was back on the scooter – for a few years, I still got spooked when cars pulled up to the junction too fast but it didn’t stop me getting my own motorbike licence a few years later.
+And a few months later I was back on the scooter – for a few years, I got spooked when cars pulled up to the junction too fast but it didn’t stop me getting my own motorbike licence a few years later.
 (I also married the boyfriend and 30 years later, I think it’s safe to say it’s going ok).

 Huge reserves of resilience